-Depending on the assignment you may be asked to formulate your topic as a research question or as a thesis statement.
+Depending on your assignment, you may be asked to formulate your topic as a research question or as a thesis statement.

 The thesis statement answers your research question.
-It is the main purpose of your paper or in other words, a claim you make based on the research you’ve done.
-The goal of the paper is to provide evidence to support your thesis.
+It’s a claim you make based on the research you’ve done.
+The goal of the paper is to provide evidence to support that claim.
 What do you want your audience to learn?

 Posted with permission of the Reeves Memorial Library, Seton Hill University.